sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

      - Some docker container will set memory limit and disable trigger system OOM killer.
      - These docker container will hang when OOM happen.
      - OOMD will subscribe OOM event of these docker, and re-start container when container OOM happen.
- - Monitor system memory utilization, protect system by terminate user process:
+ - Monitor system memory utilization, protect system by terminate non-critical process:
     - Can set system memory high-water mark and low-water mark.
        - high-water mark: when memory utilization reach this threshold, OOMD will be triggered to start terminate process to release memory.
        - low-water mark: when OOMD been triggered, OOMD will release memory to this threshold.
     - Can set allow list for user/group:
-       - Only process run by these users/groups can be terminate by OOMD.
+       - Any process run by these users/groups are non-critical process, can be terminate by OOMD.
-       - This setting is designed to protect key system process.
+       - This setting is designed to protect critical system process.
+    - Can terminate non-critical process run inside docker container:
+       - Any process run inside docker container are run by 'root' account.
+       - SONiC using supervisord to manage docker container process, OOMD can load critical process list from supervisord.
     - Can set terminate policy:
        - Terminate user session or terminate user process.
        - The reason to terminate user session are: